Restore Your Metric Insights Instance

 mi-app-restore --no-config PATH_TO_BACKUP_FILE

-4. Restore only the database
+4. Restore Only the Database

 If you wish to only restore the database, you can use the following command: